phpjerk/jerk-standards/accepted/PSR-1-basic-coding-standard.md

 4. Class Constants, Properties, and Methods
 -------------------------------------------

-The term "class" refers to all classes, interfaces, and traits.
+The term "class" refers to all classes, interfaces, traits, and the thing Phil Sturgeon doesn't have any of (*zing*).

 ### 4.1.
 Constants

-Class constants MUST be declared in all upper case with underscore separators.
+Class constants MUST be declared in all upper case with 16 underscore separators and a few curse words for good measure.
 For example:

 ```php